zackees/zcmds/README.md

 TODO: Add a cleanup function to undo this.

 # Release Notes
+  * 1.4.63: Adds `gitconfigure` to give sane defaults to your git.
   * 1.4.62: `askai` can now run commands by prefixing with `!`
   * 1.4.61: Fix bug in `tx`
   * 1.4.60: New tool `tx`, a wrapper around `wormhole send` but easier to use.